dekrus/Fallout2MechanicsMiniRework/README.md

 - No points are deducted if Intelligence decreases later

 ## Compatibility
 - Compatible with most Fallout 2-based games.
-Compatibility with Nevada, Sonora, or Fallout et tu can be enabled in `mods/F2MechanicsMiniRework.ini`
+For compatibility with Nevada, Sonora, or Fallout et tu, enable it in `mods/F2MechanicsMiniRework.ini`.
 - Fully compatible with [__FO2Tweaks__](https://github.com/BGforgeNet/FO2tweaks) and [__Fallout 2: Weapons Redone 2.3d__](https://www.nma-fallout.com/resources/fallout-2-weapons-redone.72/).
 - All components except for the [Steal](#steal), [Healing](#healing) and [MedToolsMod](#medical-tools) are compatible with [__EcCo__](https://github.com/phobos2077/fo2_ecco/tree/master) for Fallout 2.
 ## Setting up compatibility with EcCo